Some half a million years ago, Peking man lived in Zhoukoudian, in the southwestern suburbs of Beijing. The climate of

 Autonomous Region) served as the principal Mongol capital (Shangdu), while Yanjing was given provincial status.
 It

-capital.
-Kublai Khan rebuilt the city and gave it the Chinese (Han) name of Dadu (Ta-tu) or Great Capital, though in
+Kublai Khan rebuilt the city and gave it the Chinese (Han) name of Dadu (Ta-tu) or Great Capital, though in Mongol it

-Mongol it was known as Khanbalig (Marco Polo¡¯s Cambaluc), the City of the Great Khan.
-When the Mongols
+was known as Khanbalig (Marco Polo¡¯s Cambaluc), the City of the Great Khan.
+When the Mongols finally eliminated

-finally eliminated the Southern Song and unified China, Dadu became the political center of the country for the first
+the Southern Song and unified China, Dadu became the political center of the country for the first time in history.

 As the capital city of the Yuan Dynasty (1271-1368), Dadu enjoyed great fame in the 13th century world.
 The envoys